Yenvyken/PRNTIVO-PROJECT/PRINTIVO PROJECT/README.md

 ## Test Objectives

 This test plan has been designed to verify the website's functional aspects.
-The test team is responsible for ensuring that the website is fully accessible and that all features function as intended.
-Key areas to be tested include user actions such as home page loading, navigating features, sign-up, login, password changes, adding items to the cart, payment processing, and address management.
-Additionally, the team will assess compatibility and usability test to ensure the site meets user requirements and delivers a seamless experience.
+The QA Tester is responsible for Validating that login functionality works seamlessly across all supported devices and browsers.
+Ensure a smooth user experience during checkout workflows and verify compatibility across multiple platforms to ensure accessibility for all users.

 ## Printivo project work